 Only authorized personnel have access to backstage areas.
 Performers, crew, and company personnel shall enter and exit through the stage door.
 Licensees shall provide a list of all persons authorized to enter YBCA's stage door no later than 48 hours prior to the performance date of access.

 Every person, including performers and company personnel, must have a ticket to the seating areas of the House for the purposes of watching the performance.
 We ask that you make arrangements to meet post-performance guests outside the stage door rather than in the seating areas or lobbies.

 Program inserts must be delivered no later than twenty four (24) hours prior to your first performance.
-For events in Lam Research Theater, delivery shall be to the Theater coat check.
+For events in the Yerba Buena Center for the Arts Theater, delivery shall be to the Theater coat check.
 For the Forum, deliver to the Grand Lobby coat check.
 The House Manager will designate who distributes these materials.